flische/drone-flight-controller/README.md

 ## Hardware

 * [Tello Drone](https://www.ryzerobotics.com/tello)
 * [Tello Drone Commands SDK](https://dl-cdn.ryzerobotics.com/downloads/tello/20180910/Tello%20SDK%20Documentation%20EN_1.3.pdf)

 ## Instructions

+These instructions assume that you have your own Tello Drone that uses the same SDK (see above) *I strongly advise that you read through the Tello SDK as well as the Tello's Safety Guidelines before proceeding

-* Navigate to project root directory
+** Navigate to project root directory
-* npm start
+** In your terminal, run the command 'npm start' to start the local server ** Open your web browser and navigate to localhost:3000 (normally, the npm start command will do this for you) ** Turn on the Tello Drone
-* connect to the drone via it's WiFi connection
+** On your computer, connect to the drone's WiFi
-* cd into /src folder then run 'node flight.js' to connect to server
+** In your terminal, open a new tab / window.
+Navigate to the backend folder (or wherever the file flight.js is located) then run 'node flight.js' to connect to the drone
+** If connected successfully, you should see: "Status: CONNECTED" or "Status: OK" as well as real-time Telemetry data appearing
+** Time to fly!
+Have fun and be safe!